Property Hawk tries to de-mystify the process of seeking possession using a Section 21 Notice.

 If the tenancy was periodic or the fixed term has expired (statutory periodic tenancy) before the notice is given, the date specified must be the last day of a rental period.
 Therefore if the tenancy is a monthly tenancy and the rental day is the 15th of the month, the date specified must be the 14th of a subsequent month at least 2 months after the date of service.

 The Section 21 Process is a claim for possession only.
-If the tenant is in rent arrears or has caused damage to your property you are still entitled to sue the tenants but you will have to take a separate course of action to get your money back.
+If the tenant is in rent arrears or has caused damage to your rental property you are still entitled to sue the tenants, but you will have to take a separate course of action, read this to find out how a landlord can get back money owed by a tenant.

 A Section 21 Notice may be served by post or in person.
 The courts will recognise the day of postal service as the day on which the letter would normally have arrived.
 Sending the Section 21 Notice by mail is an acceptable method.
 A landlord should allow 3 working days for delivery and use recorded delivery or proof of postage.
 This means the Post Office will give receipt of postage and the address to which it is sent.
 Recorded delivery can cause problems if the tenant refuses to sign and the Section 21 Notice is returned.